mlcommons/mobile_app_open/mobile_back_litert/README.md

   its own either: a 2.2.0 `libLiteRtMetalAccelerator.dylib` will not load into a 2.1.5 runtime, nor the reverse.

-  A near-identical bug survives into 2.2.0 and is worth knowing about before touching this pipeline's GPU options: with **constant-tensor sharing on**, the diffusion model still fails, now with `use of undeclared identifier 'scale'`.
-Bisecting the options one at a time shows sharing alone is the trigger, so the SD pipeline turns it off, and turns off `AllowSrcQuantizedFcConvOps` with it because `litert_gpu_options.h` says sharing "must be true to use this" -- and the rewritten models are fully delegated without the quantized fc/conv path anyway.
-Dropping that path also stops quantizing inputs to 8 bit, which the header notes costs accuracy.
+  A near-identical bug survives into 2.2.0, and it is the reason for the fifth

-  Turning sharing off is **not** free, and it would be wrong to claim a single signature makes it cheap. `litert_gpu_options.h` says the option reduces allocation for constant tensors "even though tensors are not shared with other subgraphs", so this gives up their mmap/madvise handling rather than only cross-subgraph de-duplication -- on the pipeline already closest to the iOS per-process limit.
-It is accepted because the alternative is not a heavier Metal run but no Metal run at all. **The iOS memory cost has not been measured**; every number here is from a macOS host.
-The `llm-*` pipeline keeps sharing, where it does the memory work it was added for.
+  rewrite: with **constant-tensor sharing on**, the diffusion model fails with `use of undeclared identifier 'scale'`.
+Bisecting the options one at a time shows sharing alone is the trigger.
+Sharing cannot simply be dropped -- it is what makes the diffusion model fit on an iPhone at all -- so the models are rewritten instead; the constant-tensor-sharing bullet below has the mechanism and the numbers. `AllowSrcQuantizedFcConvOps` stays off either way: the rewritten models are fully delegated without the quantized fc/conv path, and dropping it also stops quantizing inputs to 8 bit, which `litert_gpu_options.h` notes costs accuracy.

   End to end through this backend on a macOS host, one 20-step image: